Leedehai/Craft/README.md

 - Python 2.7, or Python 3.5 or higher.

 ### 3. Limitations
-This project is taken from a larger C/C++ project of mine, and I don't intend to generalize it at the moment.
+This project is taken from a larger C/C++ project of mine, and I don't intend to generalize it at the moment.<br>
+Also, Craft is not tested on *large* project in industry; it is a hobby project, after all.

 ### 4. Overview
 Craft has a simple architecture.
 It is basically a client-server pattern, but the communication between clients and the server is monodirectional.
 In light of this, Craft has three components: